rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Wrapper types, commonly used as workaround, add clutter to call sites or field types, and introduce mental overhead for developers as they have to manage distinct types without associated state transitions to work around the issues laid out in this section.
 They also require a distinct implementation for each combination of traits and lack discoverability through tools like rust-analyzer.

 Another pain point are sometimes missing `Into<>`-conversions when propagating errors with `?`, even though one external residual (payload) type may (sometimes *contextually*) be cleanly convertible into another.
-As-is, this usually requires a custom intermediary type, or explicit conversion using `.map_err(|e| ...)` (or equivalent function/extension trait).
+As-is, this usually requires a custom intermediary type, or explicit conversion using `.map_err(|e| …)` (or an equivalent function/extension trait).
 If an appropriate `From<>`-conversion can be provided *in scope*, then just `?` can be used.

-This RFC aims to address these pain points by creating a new path of least resistance that is easy to use and very easy to teach, intuitive to existing Rust-developers, readable without prior specific knowledge, discoverable as needed, has opportunity for rich tooling support in e.g. rust-analyzer and helpful error messages, is quasi-perfectly composable including decent re-use of composition, improves maintainability and (slightly) robustness to minor-version dependency changes compared to newtype wrappers, and does not restrict crate API evolution, compromise existing coherence rules or interfere with future developments like specialisation.
+This RFC aims to address these pain points by creating a new path of least resistance that is easy to use and very easy to teach, intuitive to existing Rust-developers, readable without prior specific knowledge, discoverable as needed, has opportunity for rich tooling support in e.g. rust-analyzer and helpful error messages, is quasi-perfectly composable including decent re-use of composition, improves maintainability and (slightly) robustness to major-version dependency changes compared to newtype wrappers, and does not restrict crate API evolution, compromise existing coherence rules or interfere with future developments like specialisation.
 Additionally, it allows the implementation of more expressive (but no less explicit) extension APIs using syntax traits like in the `PartialEq<>`-example below, without complications should these traits be later implemented in the type-defining crate.

+For realistic examples of the difference this makes, please check the [rationale-and-alternatives] section.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation